m-lab/jostler/README.md

-When `jostler` starts, it looks for datatype schema files of each specified datatype, generates the corresponding BigQuery table schema (which includes M-Lab’s standard columns), and uploads the table schema files to GCS.
+When `jostler` starts, it looks for datatype schema files of each specified datatype, generates the corresponding BigQuery table schema (which includes M-Lab's standard columns), and uploads the table schema files to GCS.
 The location of a datatype schema file can be specified via a command line flag (`-datatype-schema-file`) but its default location is: